-3.4.9 What to do if you fix a bug in Enzo
+3.6.7 What to do if you fix a bug in Enzo

 It's inevitable that bugs will be found in Enzo, and that some of those bugs will affect the actual simulation results (and thus the test problems used in the problem suite).
-If you fix a bug that results in a change to some or all of the test problems, the gold standard solutions will need to be updated.
 Here is the procedure for doing so:

-1. Run the "push suite" of test problems (--pushsuite=True) for your newly-revised version of Enzo, and determine which test problems now fail.

-2. Visually inspect the failed solutions, to ensure that your new version is actually producing the correct results!

-3. Email the enzo-developers mailing list at enzo-dev@googlegroups.com to explain your bug fix, and to show the results of the now-failing test problems.
+- 1. Run the "push suite" of test problems (--pushsuite=True) for your newly-revised version of Enzo, and determine which test problems now fail. - 2.
+Visually inspect the failed solutions, to ensure that your new version is actually producing the correct results! - 3.
+Email the enzo-developers mailing list at enzo-dev@googlegroups.com to explain your bug fix, and to show the results of the now-failing test problems. - 4.
+Create a pull request for your fix.